 And one study even suggested that beer can strengthen bones, which is especially true for women.
 In addition to helping to prevent bone loss, beer can also assist in the growth of new bone tissue.

 Research shows that drinking occasionally is the best way to prevent death from any cause or cardiovascular disease.
-This means that if you run a couple races every year, drinking the free post-run beer (and largely avoiding alcohol the rest of the year) might be the way to stay in tip-top shape.
+This means that if you train regularly and run a couple races every year, drinking the occasional post-run beer might be the way to stay in tip-top shape.
+The key word here: moderation.
+Just because one beer after a run shows benefits does not mean six beers after each run multiplies those benefits.
+Make sure your beer intake is part of a balanced, healthy, athletically-minded diet.

 And I can’t think of a better way to celebrate and socialize with friends after a run—especially a big race—than with a beer.